Vicshann/GInjer/README.md

 + *No any of target Process` threads handle is opened*
 + *No PROCESS_VM_READ or PROCESS_VM_WRITE rights are required for the target process` handle*
 ---
+# Command Line
+Install as a service: -I

+Uninstall the service: -U

 # Load Configuration

 **Defined in INI file**